 The Jaws event at Universal Studios Hollywood opened after the release of the 1975 film.
 During your Studio Tour, you will pass by the huge animatronic shark from the movie.
 The movie was entirely shot on location at Martha’s Vineyard in Massachusetts, but parts of the set were recreated exactly for the Studio Tour.

-As you can see, during the tour, Sherriff George the diver is unfortunately eaten by the huge shark.
+As you can see, during the tour, Sheriff George the diver, is unfortunately eaten by the huge shark.
 Whilst you hide from the beast behind a row of oil drums, they unexpectedly catch fire.
-But don’t look to closely into the water as a deadly surprise awaits!
+But don’t look too closely into the water as a deadly surprise awaits!

 3. King Kong